vahidk/EffectiveTensorflow/README.md

     model_fn=model_fn, config=run_config, params=params)
 ```

-To train the model you would then simply call Estimator.train() function while providing an input function to read the data.
+To train the model you would then simply call Estimator.train() function while providing an input function to read the data:
 ```python
 def input_fn():
     features = ...